 Technology Summary

-Schultz currently has over 1025 chromebooks housed in multiple carts.
+Schultz currently has over 1025 chromebooks that are assigned to students for use all year in all classes.
 SJH is a 1 to 1 campus.
 Each classroom has a smartboard and projector to utilize for instruction.

 Technology Strengths